App Version: 6.6

 The "+" icon at the top right of the view is for creating a new, empty IR set.
 This and the options Copy to other IR set and Move to other IR set in the IR context menu (which you get after long pressing an IR entry) help when you have many impulse responses and would like to organise them in a certain way.
 The context menu also allows you to rename an IR or copy it to the documents directory (so it can be seen in the Files view).
 An IR can be deleted by swiping to the left.

 Left to the name of each IR set there is an action button.
 Its action menu has options to show the description file, the comment file and the license file of the IR set (if these files exist), to rename the IR set, to delete the IR set, and to export it as a zip archive.
 Note that, even if you see just a flat list of impulse responses, an IR set that was imported from an archive can contain a hierarchy of subdirectories, and non just audio files, but other files as well.
 Create zip Archive creates an archive of the complete directory tree of an IR set.

 Convolution is a computationally rather expensive mathematical operation.
-The convolution engine of Rooms! works with FFT (Fast Fourier Transform), is parallelised (it uses all processor cores in versions < 6.0 and, thanks to speed optimisations, just two cores in versions 6.0.
+The convolution engine of Rooms! works with FFT (Fast Fourier Transform).
+It uses all processor cores in versions < 6.0 and, thanks to speed optimisations, just two cores in versions 6.0.
 More optimisations made it feasible to limit the processing to one core, so for version 6.1 we decided to abandon parallel operation in favor of better cooperation with other apps.
 Rooms! employs vector operations to achieve the highest possible throughput.
 Offline reverberation (Create copy with reverb in the Files view) is usable on all devices, but to be able to process juicy impulse responses in realtime (i.e. playing a file while adding reverb, using the playthrough function or using Rooms! as an Audiobus filter or IAA effect) you need the fastest available devices.